Men: Stay Healthy at Any Age

 Men, it’s never too early or too late to start caring about your health.
 Men die an average of 5 years younger than women and lead 9 out of 10 of the top causes of death.
 They also have a higher suicide death rate and do not see physicians for a physical exam as often as women.

 So, what can you do to stay healthy and prevent disease?
 Make your annual appointment.
-June is Men’s Health Month and Men’s Health week is June 10-16.
+June is Men’s Health Month.
 This month, schedule your annual exam and have a conversation with your doctor about your overall health and wellness.

 What to expect at your annual exam

 Your annual exam is an opportunity for your doctor to get a snapshot of your overall health.
 It’s also an opportunity for you to ask any questions and discuss any concerns you may have so make a list before you go to help you remember your questions once you get there.
 Here are some things your doctor may check during your appointment.